ErikAugust/ok-calculator/README.md

 *In it, you will need to submit data to an endpoint that you will build, render to the page using all required information, and include a submit button to display the end calculation.*

-*The app does not need to conform to any existing Quicken Loans brand styles.*
+*The app does not need to conform to any existing brand styles.*

 ### Guidelines